 Disability Specific Adjustments: Specific Learning Disability

-Specific Learning disability (SpLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
+Specific Learning disability (SpLD) is the result of a neurological condition which causes the learner to receive and process some information inaccurately.
 SpLD can have a significant impact on learning.

 Research indicates that at least five per cent of tertiary-level students have a learning disability which can cause significant difficulties for perceiving or processing auditory, visual or spatial information.
 The most common learning disability found in the tertiary environment is dyslexia.
-Other learning disabilities are dysgraphia and aphasia.
+Other learning disabilities are dysgraphia, discalculia, dysmusia and aphasia.

-Manifestations of the disability can vary over time.
-Often, a student who was diagnosed with SpLD as a child will have established avoidance, protective or compensatory strategies, which may not be appropriate at university.
-SpLD is a ‘hidden’ disability.
+Manifestations of the disability can vary over time and SpLD is a ‘hidden’ disability.
+Often, a student who was diagnosed with SpLD as a child will have established avoidance, protective or compensatory strategies, which may or may not be appropriate at university.
 Often, the first indication for staff will be a discrepancy between the knowledge or ability a student demonstrates in class, and the results for their written assignments or exams.

 While making generalisations about any disability is unhelpful and can perpetuate stereotypes, there are a number of characteristics common to students with SpLD.
 Difficulties resulting from errors in perceiving and processing information manifest particularly in written work in the form of:

 - unusual and inconsistent spellings

-- reversals or transpositions of letters in words, or of numbers in figures, formulae and dates
+- reversals or transpositions of letters in words, or of numbers in figures, formulae, symbols and dates

 - omission of parts of words or sentences, or omission of auxiliary verbs, pronouns and prepositions

-- lack of proper order or demonstrated sequence in writing and mathematical calculations.
+- lack of proper order or demonstrated sequence in writing, mathematical calculations or musical notations.